-Her dealings with the DMV had been protracted and frustrating, but the payoff was very much worth it.
+Her dealings with the DMV had been lengthy and frustrating, but the payoff was worth it.

 What do you mean I can’t get my new license today?”
 I demanded of the woman behind the counter at the DMV.
 I needed to change to my married name and buy plates for the car my husband, Dale, and I had finally saved up enough to buy.
 I’d waited in line for close to an hour.